 2. Go snorkeling

 Swimming is one of the best exercises you can do when you have arthritis.
-The water offers resistance that helps strengthen your muscles, yet it’s buoyant and gentle on your joints.
-Research finds water exercise helps improve pain and quality of life in people with ankylosing spondylitis.
+The water offers resistance that helps strengthen your muscles, yet it’s buoyant and gentle on your joints. finds water exercise helps improve pain and quality of life in people with ankylosing spondylitis.

 Snorkeling is an especially good water activity for people with this condition.
 Lifting and turning your head to breathe can be hard on the joints in your neck.
 The snorkel and mask let you keep your head down in the water and relax your neck.
 Plus, the mask will give you a window into the colorful aquatic life in your local lake or ocean.